1. Before you begin

 Send authentication state to the server

-In order to pass authentication state to the server, we'll use a service worker.
-Replace the fetchWithFirebaseHeaders
+In order to pass the authentication state to the server, we'll use cookies.
+Whenever the authentication state changes in the client, we'll update the __session cookie.

 }